lacosta990/Ru_UI/README.md

 # RUUI

-MinUI is a focused, custom launcher and libretro frontend for [a variety of retro handhelds](#supported-devices).
+RUUI is a custom launcher and libretro frontend for [a variety of retro handhelds](#supported-devices).

 <img src="github/RUUI-main.png" width=320 /> <img src="RUUI-game-menu.png" width=320 />